-- 1. The programme uses the teaching formats as specified in the study guide. - 2.
-The modes of assessment used per educational component are specified in the study guide.
+- 1. The programme uses the forms of teaching specified in the study guide. - 2.
+The modes of assessment used per unit of education are specified in the study guide.

 Article 7.3 Academic student counselling

 - 1. The programme offers the following counselling in addition to the student counselling mentioned in Section A: - 1.
 PPI-coaches and student-mentors (within the framework of the learning trajectory Professional and Personal Identity) - 2.
 Career Advisors